byuflowlab/DuctAPE.jl/docs/src/DuctAPE/advanced_usage/precompilation.md

 DuctAPE.initialize_all_caches
 ```

-As an example of how to run this function, we'll grab [solver options](@ref "Aerodynamics Solvers") and [oaneling constants](@ref "Paneling Constants") from previous examples
+As an example of how to run this function, we'll grab [solver options](@ref "Aerodynamics Solvers") and [paneling constants](@ref "Paneling Constants") from previous examples

 ```@julia
 # - grab an object of SolverOptionsType defined in a previous example - #